Affiliate links on Android Authority may earn us a commission. Learn more.

 Undercutting the competition at $179 with plenty of flagship features, the OnePlus Buds Pro 2 are great earbuds for any Android phone owner.
-With good enough noise-cancelling and the option to customize the sound to your liking, OnePlus has nailed the fundamentals.
+With good enough noise canceling and the option to customize the sound to your liking, OnePlus has nailed the fundamentals.
 Modern flourishes like the earbud fit test and Golden Sound mode further tailor the listening experience to each wearer’s hearing sensitivities.

 The OnePlus Buds Pro 2 bring flagship features at a mid-tier price.

 By design, it’s clear the OnePlus Buds Pro 2 are AirPods competitors.
-Any iPhone owner considering these should just get the AirPods Pro (2nd generation) ($229 at Amazon) instead.
+Any iPhone owner considering these should just get the AirPods Pro (2nd generation) ($199 at Amazon) instead.
 With the AirPods Pro (2nd gen), you get a similar feature set, but it’s specifically designed for the Apple experience.
 You also get smart features like battery optimization and hands-free Siri.
-I prefer how the AirPods Pro (2nd generation) fit and find the pressure relief vents more effective, further mitigating that clogged ear feeling you can get when ANC is on.
+I prefer how the AirPods Pro (2nd generation) fit and find the pressure relief vents more effective, mitigating the clogged ear feeling you can get when ANC is on.

 Top OnePlus Buds Pro 2 questions and answers